About this listing

 Dragonfly Garden Studio with Bicycles

 The shared outdoor area has seating on the patio for your enjoyment (smoking of any kind allowed outdoors only, NO SMOKING indoors).
 We have a working vegetable garden, a bit of country in the city.
 All lawn and garden care is organic.
-When in season, fresh garden greens and yard eggs may be available.
+When in season, fresh garden greens and yard eggs are provided.
 If you need groceries, the New Orleans Food Co-op and Mardi Gras Zone are a few blocks away, and convenience stores are just around the corner.
 Delightful restaurants 3-4 short blocks away (or around the corner).
 An art supply/pet supply store has opened next door in the beautifully restored Art Deco/Arts & Crafts repurposed gymnasium.

 Interaction with Guests